Arnettie Stancil Hill

 Arnettie lived with her parents until she married Fred Hill at age 36 in 1911.
 She helped out with the farming along with her mother and sisters.

 They chopped and picked cotton.
-They pulled fodder (the corn blades), pulled ears of corn, cut corn stalks and helped stack them around a pole for winter stock feed.
+They pulled fodder (the corn blades), pulled ears of corn, cut corn stalks, and helped stack them around a pole for winter stock feed.

 They assisted with getting the tobacco in the barn and were the primary graders of the tobacco.
-In later years when Tom no longer raised tobacco, Delaney, Arnettie and Delaney's granddaughter Gertrude were often paid to help neighbors and family barn and grade tobacco.
+In later years when Tom no longer raised tobacco, Delaney, Arnettie, and Delaney's granddaughter Gertrude were often paid to help neighbors and family barn and grade tobacco.
 Gertrude was also Arnettie's niece.

 Gertrude's mother died at her birth in 1905 and Harvey could not raise a baby alone.